blewy/aprofs/docs/guide.md

 ## Select features with aprofs object

-After having your shapley value created or added into the aprofs object we can start using the built in funcionality.
+After having your shapley value created or added into the aprofs object we can start using the built in functionality.

 The firs stop wil be using the feature selection functionality.
-At the mometno we just have the **brute force** created.
+At the moment we just have the **brute force** created.
 More will be added in the future.

-Th eidead is that this mehtod will look into all possibilities of the feature combinations ant claculate the model performance using the aproximates prediction possible with the shapleo+y value table.
+The idea is that this method will look into all possibilities of the feature combinations and calculate the model performance using the approximate prediction possible with the shapley values table.

-In tis case the perfoemce of the **feature A** and **feature B**. will be using a prediction the following:
+In this case the performce of the **feature A** and **feature B**. will be using a prediction the following:

     - Shapley A + Shapley Value B + Shap mean value